nqnm/Colorful/README.md

 ## QEMU Guest Tools

 The SPICE agent allows for automatic X session resolution adjustment to the client resolution.
-The SPICE agent also provides support for copy and paste between the host and guest, and prevents mouse cursor lag.
+The SPICE agent also provides support for copy and pasting between the host and guest and prevents mouse cursor lag.

 ```sh
 sudo apt install -y spice-vdagent